snobear/mugsy/README.md

 #### Setup and run

-Mugsy ships with an example config that should have some sane defaults.
+Mugsy ships with an example config that should have some sane defaults as far as what directories should be monitored and ignored.

 ```
 sudo cp /var/mugsy/config.yml.example /var/mugsy/config.yml